azagsam/senta-models-training/README.md

 to the text simplifier model.

 Scripts contained in the repository:
-- newsela-prepare-training.py: Preprocessing code used to clean the Slovene translation of the Newsela dataset;
+- `newsela-prepare-training.py`: Preprocessing code used to clean the Slovene translation of the Newsela dataset;
-- t5_train.py: Code used to train the text simplifier;
+- `t5_train.py`: Code used to train the text simplifier;
-- train_text_complexity: Code used to train the text complexity detector (is simple vs is not simple);
+- `train_text_complexity`: Code used to train the text complexity detector (is simple vs is not simple);
-- t5_inference_twostep.py: Code used in the simplification system using a two-step pipeline.
+- `t5_inference_twostep.py`: Code used in the simplification system using a two-step pipeline.